 However, if you know you’re going to be mostly travelling or living in mostly cloudy areas, it’s important to take that into consideration when considering how much power your system will be able to generate and if that investment in the system is worth it.
-Refer to the Renogy solar calculator to get a more accurate estimate of what size system you need.
+Refer to the Renogy Solar Panel Calculator to get a more accurate estimate of what size system you need.

 What’s the difference between monocrystalline and polycrystalline panels?

 Renogy offers both monocrystalline and polycrystalline panels.
 Polycrystalline panels, which are light blue in color, are less efficient than monocrystalline panels, but they are also cheaper.
 Monocrystalline panels, which are darker in color, are more space-efficient.
 By taking these factors into consideration, you can choose the best panels based on you budget, energy needs, and space.

 Should I use 12v and 24v panels?

 Panels typically come in either 12V and 24V options.
 Solar panels can be wired in series or in parallel to increase voltage or current, respectively.
 Most RV’s and boats have 12V battery banks, so people usually stick with the 12V panels in order to be compatible with those.
 The advantage of using a higher voltage battery bank is that is saves you money in the long run as you need less charge controllers and can use thinner cables for the same amount of power.
 If your energy needs are over 3KW, go for 48 volt system.
 Large off-grid houses often use 48V.